apache/accumulo-website/README.md

 ## Updating property documentation

 Building Accumulo  generates `properties.md` and `client-properties.md`.
-To regenertate these, do the following.
+To regenerate these, do the following.

 ```
 cd <accumulo source dir>